 Missouri Partner Outlines Senate Bill Limiting Employers Exposure Against COVID-19 Civil Liability Claims

-In Kevin P. Clark‘s recent Litchfield Alert, “Missouri Governor Signs State Senate Bill Providing Employer Protections Against COVID-19 Civil Action“, our St. Louis partner outlines details of Senate Bill 51 & 42, in effect starting August 28, 2021.
+St. Louis partner Kevin P. Clark recently issued a Litchfield Alert, “Missouri Governor Signs State Senate Bill Providing Employer Protections Against COVID-19 Civil Action“, wherein he outlines details of Senate Bill 51 & 42, in effect starting August 28, 2021.

 On August 28, 2021, Missouri Governor Michael L. Parson signed into law SB 51 and SB 42.
 The new law is codified in R.S.MO. §§ 537.1000, 537.1005, 537.1010, 537.1015, 537.1020, and 537.1035, that provides protection to employers against COVID-19 liability.
 The Bill take effect August 28, 2021.

 SS#2 SCS SB 51 act establishes provisions of law relating to liability in COVID-19 related actions.
 SB 42 modifies provisions relating to civil actions arising during a declared state of emergency due to COVID-19.

 The law bars individual or entity liability for COVID-19 exposure through the acts of a third party unless: 1) the individual or entity had an obligation under general common law to control the acts of the third party; or, 2) the third party was an agent of the individual or entity.